developeramarish/ASP.NET-Token-Based-Authentication-/README.md

 <h3>Step 3)</h3>

-Create <i>index.html</i> - This works similarly to a master page and the partial views will be injected inside the <data-ng-view> tag.
+Create <i>index.html</i> - This works similarly to a master page and the partial views will be injected inside the <i>data-ng-view</i> tag.

 <i>index.html</i>